Super-resolved reconstruction of single-photon emitter locations from $g^{(2)}(0)$ maps

 \section{Conclusion}

-In conclusion, we have demonstrated that raster-scanned $g^{(2)}(0)$ mapping combined with inversion-based reconstruction can reliably recover both the number and spatial distribution of NV centers within regions smaller than the confocal focal spot.
+In conclusion, we have demonstrated {through numerical simulations} that raster-scanned $g^{(2)}(0)$ mapping combined with inversion-based reconstruction can reliably recover both the number and spatial distribution of NV centers within regions smaller than the confocal focal spot.
 Simulations confirm robust performance across varying emitter densities and different scanning resolutions.
-This method provides a practical way to locate true single-photon sources and guide nanophotonic device fabrication.
+This method {is proposed as a simulation-validated strategy} to locate true single-photon sources and to guide nanophotonic device fabrication.
 For example, in ring resonators and Fabry--Perot microcavities, the optical field has successive nodes or successive antinodes separated by only $\sim$ 130\,nm, and only NV centers placed close to a cavity antinode couple strongly, while others behave like background emitters and reduce the observed Purcell factor \cite{ringres,cavityfield}.
-Here, our algorithm provides a clear advantage: it can pinpoint the emitter position with $\sim$ 200\,nm accuracy, compared to the $\sim$ 800\,nm resolution limit (microscope objective of NA 0.8) of standard intensity maps.
+In this context, our algorithm {demonstrates in simulation} a clear advantage: it can pinpoint the emitter position with $\sim$ 200\,nm accuracy, compared to the $\sim$ 800\,nm resolution limit (microscope objective of NA 0.8) of standard intensity maps.
 More broadly, such reconstruction can be combined with cavity mode simulations to guide fabrication and alignment in a range of photonic devices.
-This enables optimization of parameters such as ring radius, waveguide gap, or mirror spacing, ensuring maximal Purcell enhancement and reliable integration of NV centers into nanophotonic structures.
+This enables optimization of parameters such as ring radius, waveguide gap, or mirror spacing, ensuring maximal Purcell enhancement and reliable integration of single photon emitters into nanophotonic structures.